HOW WATTS MARINE BECAME WORLD EXPERTS IN SHORE POWER FOR CRUISE SHIPS

 “I was a bit taken aback when the Princess team asked me to accompany them to a meeting with Seattle City Light right then and there,” he said.
-Needless to say, Mike attended the meeting which turned out to be the beginning of Cochran’s shore power division which Mike bought from the company in 2021 and renamed Watts Marine.
+Needless to say, Mike attended the meeting which turned out to be the beginning of Cochran’s shore power division which Mike and Brenda purchased from the company in 2021 and renamed it Watts Marine.

 It started from there.
 Mike and his team found partners to build the equipment and completed the design, engineering, manufacturing, installation and commissioning for that first project in under six months.
 The city facilitated the process.

 Mike and his team went on to install their shore power solution in San Diego, San Francisco, Halifax, Vancouver, Brooklyn and Long Beach.
 With each new project, the team’s knowledge and expertise grew deeper and the technology solution more robust.

 The Covid-19 pandemic brought change to many businesses including Cochran.
 Based on the complete shut down of the cruise industry, the company was looking to divest itself of its Marine Division and approached Mike and Brenda with the opportunity to purchase it.
 “It had always been completely separate from the rest of Cochran, so this was a no-brainer for me,” Mike said.
 “So I spoke to Brenda and we decided to buy it together with her running the business and financial aspects of the company, allowing me to focus on new business and the customer relations that we are known for.”

 Today, as the cruise industry returns to full operation, the team at Watts Marine is excited to continue to bring innovations to support operations and continue to reduce environmental impact.

 Mike Watts joins Cochran as a project manager for commercial projects